-The Mouth of Truth – Remember that scene in Roman Holiday when Audrey Hepburn is coaxed into putting her hand in the “Bocca della Verità”.
+Remember that scene in Roman Holiday when Audrey Hepburn is coaxed into putting her hand in the “Bocca della Verità”?
 Legend has it that if you tell a lie with your hand inside, it’ll bite it off!
 Whether it’s true or not, this is a classic Rome photo opportunity.
 Find The Mouth of Truth inside the church of Santa Maria in Cosmedin.
 Whilst you’re there, take a walk around the church itself and check out the beautifuly carved 11th century doorway.

-- Fontana di Quattro Fiumi (Piazza Navona)
+- Fontana dei Quattro Fiumi (Piazza Navona)

 - Fontana della Barcaccia (bottom of Spanish Steps)